relunctance/dgraph/wiki/content/get-started/index.md

 ## Need Help

 * Please use [discuss.dgraph.io](https://discuss.dgraph.io) for questions, feature requests and discussions.
-* Please use [Github Issues](https://github.com/dgraph-io/dgraph/issues) if you encounter bugs or have feature requests.
+* Please use [GitHub Issues](https://github.com/dgraph-io/dgraph/issues) if you encounter bugs or have feature requests.
 * You can also join our [Slack channel](http://slack.dgraph.io).

 ## Troubleshooting

 ### 1. Docker: Error response from daemon; Conflict.
 Container name already exists.

-Remove the diggy container and try the docker run command again.
+Remove the diggy container and try the `docker run` command again.
 ```
 docker rm diggy
 ```